RakhithJK/dbeaver-cloudbeaver-wiki/CloudBeaver-localization.md

 Example: `../repository_name/webapp/packages/core-localization/src/locales`

 5. Open the created file and translate tokens to your language.
-Change _EN_ on [locale-code] in the top of the file. `export const defaultENLocale` => `export const defaultITLocale`.
+Change _EN_ on [locale-code] in the top of the file `export const defaultENLocale` => `export const defaultITLocale`.

 Here is the structure of the language tokens: `['token-name', 'token-value']`.
 You need to change only the second part: `'token-value'`.
 For example, if you wanted to translate the _Loading..._ token, which is `['ui_processing_loading', 'Loading...']`, it would look like this: `['ui_processing_loading', 'Caricamento in corso...']`.